- Difficulty: Moderate

 Day 2: Avila to Barco de Avila

-Bicycle and equipment hand-over.
-Transfer by car to the cycle starting point, in the foothills of the impressive Gredos Mountains.
+Bicycle hand-over.
+Local transfer to your starting point, in the foothills of the impressive Gredos Mountains.
 Follow small country roads through rural countryside to reach the lovely town of Barco de Avila where you will spend two nights.

 28 miles (44 km)